-- (a) Initiating and planning procurement actions require a team effort.
-The team must include staff from both the requesting and purchasing offices. - (b) Purchasing Office - (1) For a court unit, federal public defender organization (FPDO), the Federal Judicial Center (FJC), or the Judicial Panel on Multidistrict Litigation (JPML), the purchasing office is the office where the procuring function resides. - (2) In the Administrative Office of the U.S. Courts (AO), the purchasing office is its Procurement Management Division (PMD).

-(c) Requesting Office

-- (1) The requesting office is the organizational unit that initiates a purchase action by identifying a specific need, such as a court unit's IT staff, chambers staff or facility staff. - (2) Although other judiciary offices play a role in the procurement process, overall responsibility for the contracting aspects within the procurement process lies with the contracting officer (CO). - (3) However, the planning for major purchases is the responsibility of the court unit executive.
+Initiating and planning procurement actions require a team effort.
+The team must include staff from both the requesting and purchasing offices.
+For a court unit, federal public defender organization (FPDO), the Federal Judicial Center (FJC), or the Judicial Panel on Multidistrict Litigation (JPML), the purchasing office is the office where the procuring function resides; in the Administrative Office (AO), it is the Procurement Management Division (PMD).
+The requesting office is the organizational unit which initiates a purchase action by identifying a specific need, such as a court unit's IT staff, chambers staff or facility staff.
+Although other judiciary offices play a role in the procurement process, overall responsibility for the contracting aspects within the procurement process lies with the contracting officer (CO).
+However, the planning for major purchases is the responsibility of the court unit executive.